-That’s why we always recommend smaller apartment buildings and never look at large off the plan style developments.
+That’s why as a top Brisbane-based buyers agency we always recommend smaller apartment buildings and never look at large off the plan style developments.
 As mentioned, there is the scarcity factor involved, but importantly, you are also getting land.

 When you start calculating the value of the apartment based on the land component alone, things can get very interesting for savvy investors.

 Recently, there was an apartment for sale in a small block of four units in Newcastle.
 One of the apartments was selling for $540,000 and the size of the overall block was 800sqm – meaning that you would control 200 sqm.